 It’s painful to see so many brands invest heavily first in marketing research to know more about a specific target audience and then trying to speak with them in a meaningful way.
 Apart from being a colossal waste of money, fakeness inevitably sounds… fake.

 If you must pay numerous “hip” agencies stupendous recurring fees to sound youthful, your target audience will smell such “fakeness” from a mile away.
 If your brand is dependant on a certain demographic, but are unable to speak with them easily, then it isn’t a problem with communication.
 It’s a problem with the corporate culture.

 If you didn’t know this already: It’s entirely possible for a brand to have the wrong customer base.
 This is true for social media as well; many brands aren’t able to get the traction they think that they deserve because they, sometimes over a long period of time, have acquired the wrong type of followers.

-Whatever you learn from researching such an audience, any subsequent communication strategy will only amplify the problems.
+Whatever you learn from researching the wrong target audience, any subsequent strategy will only amplify your problems.
 The more successful the strategy, the worse the outcomes.

 Know your brand first, know your audience second

 Steve Jobs was many things and amongst his many legacies is a wealth of bite-sized business wisdom:

 “Some people say give the customers what they want, but that’s not my approach.
 Our job is to figure out what they’re going to want before they do.
 I think Henry Ford once said, ‘If I’d ask customers what they wanted, they would’ve told me a faster horse.’
 People don’t know what they want until you show it to them.
 That’s why I never rely on market research.
 Our task is to read things that are not yet on the page.”